Below are some examples of how the Living Lab Bus is being used in testing and developing new solutions.

 Mobile sensor platform for urban air quality

-Foreca has tested a sensor package installed outside of the electric bus to capture various measurements of not only the road and weather but also air quality.
+Foreca as well have tested a sensor package installed outside of the electric bus to capture various measurements of not only the road and weather but also air quality.

 Optimization of driving behaviour